 We can celebrate the 70th anniversary of modern roller skates.

 Roller skate plates consist of trucks with double-action, a cushion above and below the truck, and adjustable pivots for tension-free turn of the trucks.
 This is considered as main features of modern roller skates.
-It was patented 70 years ago, on May 31, 1946, when Charles W. Snyder filed his patent for this kind of roller skate plates.
+All of this was patented 70 years ago, on May 31, 1946, when Charles W. Snyder filed his patent for new innovative roller skates plates.

-Charles Snyder’s US Patent 2510722 presented the cushion above and below the truck, which is the skate design still most used in today’s quad skates.
+Most noticeable in Charles Snyder’s US Patent 2510722 is the cushion above and below the truck, which provides a better and more controllable steering and is the skate design still most used in today’s quad skates.

 This invention relates to a roller skate and the main object thereof is to provide an improved flexible connection between the foot plate and the trucks of the skate.